Introducing El Puente

 We are excited to introduce the El Puente missions and research station in Chisec, Guatemala.
 This is AgInno's base of operations and ministry in the Alta Verapaz department of Guatemala and is the home of both our Compassionate Ministries and Agricultural Research work.
 "El Puente" means "the Bridge" in Spanish and fits our mission to be a "bridge" between the church and communities, between the US and developing countries like Guatemala, between various NGOs such as universities and non-profits, and between best practices in science and agriculture and local families and farmers.

-Here at AgInno Institute, we are passionate about reaching people for Jesus by equipping them to provide food and income for themselves and their families.
+Here at AgInno Institute, we are passionate about reaching people for Jesus by making real differences in their lives via improved and more healthy living conditions, access to water and health care, improved agriculture techniques, education, and equipping them to provide food and income for themselves and their families.
 We attempt to develop approaches to help families in a way that enhances dignity and which may be reapplied to others.
-We are partnering with universities, churches and other ministries, NGOs, and government agencies to demonstrate sustainable agriculture innovations and to define the most culturally-relevant approaches to dissemination of these success models.
+We "build bridges" between local Guatemalan families/communities with universities, churches and other ministries, NGOs, and government agencies to meet their needs with best proven approaches and new sustainable agriculture innovations.
+A key focus is the definition of culturally-relevant solutions to maximize adoption of success models.

 What We Do